dossgollin-lab/climate-data/README.md

 ### Prototyping

-It takes Snakemake a long time to build the DAG, so it may be helpful to
+It takes Snakemake a long time to build the DAG, so for rapid prototyping it may be helpful to run the following:

 ```shell
 snakemake netcdf_files --use-conda --cores 1 --batch netcdf_files=1/100
 ```

+See [dealing with very large workflows](https://snakemake.readthedocs.io/en/stable/executing/cli.html#dealing-with-very-large-workflows) for more details.